derekwolpert/InvestChest/README.md

     ├── config
     ├── frontend        # see the frontend directory below
     |   └── ...
-    ├── models          # defines the strucuture of db schema ├── readme_images   # images used on this page
+    ├── models          # defines the structure of db schema ├── readme_images   # images used on this page
     ├── routes
     |   └── api         # set connection btw frontend, backend